Oil Changes for 1996 Chevrolet Beretta

 Types of Motor Oil for Chevrolets

 What motor oils are available at Firestone Complete Auto Care?
 We carry the best because your Beretta deserves the best.
-Check your owner's manual and talk with a technician to select the right Chevrolet Beretta oil, whether it's Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, or Shell Rotella® heavy-duty engine oil.
+Check your owner's manual and talk with a technician to select the right Chevrolet Beretta oil, whether it's Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, or Shell Rotella® heavy-duty engine oil.
 There's a reason we carry these motor oil brands.
 They are champions.
-For instance, when tested in taxi fleets across North America, Quaker State was shown to provide 2x more protection than the industry standard.
-[1] Pennzoil is another option.
-Pennzoil Synthetics feature the capabilities to advance with vehicle technology to offer complete protection for not only the engines of today, but also the engines of tomorrow.
+For instance, Pennzoil Synthetics are the most technologically advanced, fully formulated motor oils available and exceed current industry and manufacturer requirements.
 For heavy-duty engines, there's Shell Rotella.
-It's specifically designed for diesel and gasoline engines that need to survive the toughest working conditions, and is uniquely fortified to offer heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
+It's made for gasoline and diesel engines that need to overcome the strenuous working conditions, and is uniquely fortified to offer increased wear protection, heightened performance in extreme temperatures, and improved oxidation resistance.
 For help selecting the right motor oil for your 1996 Chevrolet Beretta, defer to Chevrolet's recommendations.

 Where Can I Get a Chevrolet Beretta Oil Change